canonical/ubuntu-image/CONTRIBUTING.md

 ./tools/collect-mkfs-confs.sh
 ```

-Then check the configuration and the `./mkfs/db` file were updated.
+Then check the configurations and the `./mkfs/db` file were updated.
 Commit the resulting changes.

 ## Release process